-If you’re interested in starting a new vitamin or supplement while taking a prescription anxiety medication, it’s recommended to speak to a pharmacist to make sure it’s a safe combination.
+If you’re interested in starting a new vitamin or supplement while taking a prescription anxiety medication, speak to a pharmacist to make sure it’s a safe combination.

-Besides medications, there are different approaches to helping treat symptoms linked with anxiety.
+Besides medications, there are different approaches to treating symptoms linked with anxiety.
 Therapy and lifestyle changes are two helpful options that don’t involve medications.

-Cognitive behavioral therapy (CBT) focuses on working with a person who experiences anxiety.
-It teaches different ways to approach fears and certain social situations.
+Cognitive behavioral therapy (CBT) teaches different ways to approach fears and certain social situations.
 This may also include different relaxation exercises to practice at home.